How to Build an Image Crawler Without Coding

 There are two ways to extract the full-sized images from the thumbnails using Octoparse.

-Option 2 - As most thumbnail images share exactly the same URL pattern with that of the corresponding full-sized images but only with a different number indicative of the different sizes, it makes sense to extract the thumbnail URL then replace the thumbnail size number to that of the full-sized counterparts.
-This can be done easily with Octoparse's built-in data cleansing tool.
+Option 2: As most thumbnail images share exactly the same URL pattern as that of the corresponding full-sized images but only with a different number indicative of the different sizes, it makes sense to extract the thumbnail URL and then replace the thumbnail size number with that of the full-sized counterparts.
+This can be done easily with Octoparse’s built-in data cleansing tool.

-Since we've already gone through something similar to Option 1 in Example 2, I will elaborate on Option 2 in this example.
-We will use a product page on Flipcart.com to demonstrate.
+Since we’ve already gone through something similar to Option 1 in Example 2, I will elaborate on Option 2 in this example.
+We will use a product page on Flipcart.com to demonstrate: https://www.flipkart.com/philips-bt40-portable-bluetooth-speaker/p/itmexgkftbzuajvr

 Before we start the work, it's worthwhile to confirm if this tactic can be applied by looking at the image URL for the thumbnail and its full-sized counterpart.
 So I handpicked one of the thumbnails to check.